A few questions we get asked on a regular basis are “how do we compare with Varonis?” and “is Lepide an alternative to Varonis?”

 With that being said I hope it at very least helps prospects and customers thinking about Varonis to ask the right questions before making a decision.

-Up until 5-6 years ago, Varonis had the monopoly in the data security platform market.
-Whilst they have still seen significant revenue growth, there have been a number of data-centric security vendors, such as Lepide, StealthBits and a few others that have rose to prominence in recent years.
+Up until 5-6 years ago, Varonis had a monopoly on the data security platform market.
+Whilst they have still seen significant revenue growth, there have been a number of data-centric security vendors, such as Lepide, that have risen to prominence in recent years.

-As to whether we’re actually a competitor or not really depends on what you’re looking at Varonis for, as they have a much wider range of products than we do.
-If you’re considering Varonis as a means of uncovering sensitive data, tracking user behavior, uncovering current/excessive permissions, or even keeping track of states and changes around Active Directory, Group Policy etc. – then without a doubt we should also be on your list of vendors to look at.
+As to whether we’re actually a competitor or not really depends on what you’re looking at Varonis for.
+If you’re considering Varonis as a means of classifying sensitive data, tracking user behavior, uncovering current/excessive permissions, or even keeping track of states and changes around Active Directory, Group Policy etc. – then without a doubt we should also be on your list of vendors to look at.